microsoft/vscode-docs/api/advanced-topics/remote-extensions.md

 3. Run **Remote-Containers: Reopen Folder in Container** and in a moment, VS Code will set up the container and connect.
 You can now edit your source code as you would in the local case.

-4. Finally, **F5** or use the **Debug view** to launch the extension and attach the debugger as you would locally.
+4. Finally, press `kbstyle(F5)` or use the **Debug view** to launch the extension and attach the debugger as you would locally.
 The window that appears will now contain your extension running inside this same container with the debugger attached to it.

 #### Using SSH or WSL